-Many times, shoulder dystocia is preventable if doctors take the correct course of action to fix any issues that are happening.
+Often, shoulder dystocia is preventable if doctors take the correct course of action to fix any issues.

-The United States is the most expensive country in which to give birth.
-It costs an average of $9,617 for an uncomplicated vaginal birth, and $15,799 for an uncomplicated C-section birth.
-With inflation and the rising cost of living, these figures keep on going up.
+The United States is the most expensive country to give birth in.
+It costs an average of $9,617 for an uncomplicated vaginal delivery and $15,799 for an uncomplicated C-section birth.
+Inflation and the rising cost of living continue to push these numbers higher.

-Some complications, like severe neurological injuries, can affect your child for the rest of their life and result in millions of dollars in doctors’ bills.
-Birth injuries that affect the mother can also put a serious dent in your bank account, especially if you are uninsured or underinsured.
+Some complications, like severe neurological injuries, can affect your child for the rest of their life, resulting in millions of dollars in doctors’ bills.
+Birth injuries that affect the mother can also put a severe dent in your bank account, especially if you are uninsured or underinsured.

 One of the most sought-after damages is the cost that parents incurred for incomplete medical care.
-Parents can also request damages for physical or mental harm and for the costs for any future procedures for the mother and/or child.
-For instance, if they need to pay for an occupational therapist or invest in medical equipment to install in their home, they can seek out damages to cover these expenses.
+Parents can also request damages for physical or mental harm and the costs for future procedures for the mother or child.
+For instance, if they need to pay for an occupational therapist or invest in medical equipment to install in their home, they can seek damages to cover these expenses.

 To have a decent chance at winning compensation, parents need to do the following:

-- Because of this, a birth injury occurred and the mother and/or child suffered
+- Because of this, a birth injury occurred, and the mother or child suffered.

-For assistance with your Pennsylvania birth injury case, make sure you reach out to Gilman & Bedigian today.
-Call us at (215) 561-4999 or contact us here 24/7 for a free consultation.
-We look forward to helping you.
+For assistance with your Pennsylvania birth injury claim, reach out to Gilman & Bedigian today.
+Call us at (215) 561-4999 or contact us here 24/7 for a free consultation with one of our experienced birth injury attorneys.